ecoiahq/content-ops-starter/content/pages/Business-Services.md

         tagline: This is the tagline
         subtitle: This is the item subtitle
         text: >
-          We assist with impactful reporting that communicates your organisation’s social responsibility efforts, highlighting measurable
+          We assist in creating impactful reports that communicate your organisation’s social responsibility efforts, highlight measurable
-          outcomes and ensuring transparency to engage stakeholders effectively.
+          outcomes, and ensure transparency to engage stakeholders effectively.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg